 Though there are about 20 different types of amino acids that play a major role in the healthy functioning of your body, here are the top 9 that are essential for hair growth.

 Cysteine is, inarguably, the most crucial of amino acids for hair growth.
-Not only does it facilitate healthy hair growth, this amino acid also helps in stimulating new hair growth.
+Not only does it facilitate healthy hair growth, but this amino acid also helps in stimulating new hair growth.
 Cysteine is a potent antioxidant that shields the hair from sun damage and other harmful radiations.
 Moreover, it has also been found to treat the symptoms of alopecia.
 And as if that weren’t enough, it also provides sulphur to hair cells to improve their texture and strength.

 Best Sources Of Cysteine: The major dietary sources of cysteine include broccoli, chicken, wheat germ, Brussels sprouts, and some dairy products like milk and yogurt.